yaroslavsf/courses/README.md

 ## About
 The programming courses that I was assisting in Kherson(Ukraine) on period 18.12.2020 - 23.02.2022.

+> Most pdf files that describe HW are in ukr/rus

 ## Topics
 - C++
 - C#